bsnacks000/sortdicom/README.md

 The ```results``` object returned by this function call contains a mapping of the original filepath to the newly mapped filename derived from the tags.

 For debugging you can first run ```processor.sortdicom``` without the ```output_dir``` key word argument.
 When this is set to ```None``` it will not copy any files.
 This could be useful for debugging to make sure you get the correct tags before writing to the file system.

+## Tests

+The tests unfortunately won't work without specific public NIH dicom files that are too big to version control.
+If I ever release this on pypi I will host the files somewhere for testing purposes, but for now just email me if you want the data to run the tests.
+The files need to be placed in specific folders I marked in the testing folder.